 Furthermore, Yves organizes open source for quant finance meetups and conferences in Frankfurt (cf. Open Source in Quant Finance), London (cf. Python for Quant Finance) and New York (cf. For Python Quants).

 All Python codes (scripts, modules, etc.) as well as complementary Jupyter Notebooks for immediate execution will be made available on the Quant Platform.
 No installation necessary, just an easy and quick registration necessary under

 All Jupyter Notebooks and all Python code files for easy cloning and local usage will be made available on Github.
 Make sure to have a comprehensive scientific Python installation (2.7.x) ready.

 This is a purely Python-based derivatives and risk analytics library which implements all models and approaches presented in the book (e.g. stochastic volatility & jump-diffusion models, Fourier-based option pricing, least-squares Monte Carlo simulation, numerical Greeks).

 I am offering trainings about Python for Finance and Derivatives Analytics with Python — for example based on this and my O'Reilly book.
 I also offer customized trainings about Python, Data Analytics, Computational Finance, Derivatives & Risk Analytics.
-Just get in touch below.
+See Training Page or just get in touch below.

 Write me under email@example.com.
 Stay informed about the latest in Open Source for Quant Finance by signing up below.